 Bengal, Hyderabad, Bangladesh: NIA registers its first human trafficking case under amended law

-New Delhi, Sep 18: The National Investigation Agency has resigned its first human tracing case under the amended NIA Act.
+New Delhi, Sep 18: The National Investigation Agency has registered its first human tracing case under the amended NIA Act.

 The case relates to the arrest of 3 persons namely Yousuf Khan, Bithi Begum and Sajid, all natives of West Bengal.
 The NIA said that all the three persons are currently staying in Hyderabad.